-- a.
-Records with respect to matters described in this Subsection B will be retained by the State for the life of the securities issue (and any issue that refunds the securities issue) and for a period of three years thereafter. - b.
-Records to be retained: - (i) The transcript; - (ii) Arbitrage rebate reports prepared by outside consultants; - (iii) Work papers that were provided to the rebate consultants;
+a.
+Records with respect to matters described in this Subsection B will be retained by the State for the life of the securities issue (and any issue that refunds the securities issue) and for a period of three years thereafter.

+b.
+Records to be retained:

+- (i) The transcript; - (ii) Arbitrage rebate reports prepared by outside consultants; - (iii) Work papers that were provided to the rebate consultants;

-- (iv) Records of expenditures and investment receipts (showing timing of expenditure and the object code of the expenditure and in the case of investment, timing of receipt of interest earnings).
-(Maintenance of underlying invoices should not be required provided the records include the date of the expenditure, payee name, payment amount and object code; however, if those documents are maintained as a matter of policy in electronic form, then the State should continue to maintain those records in accordance with this policy); - (v) Copies of all certificates and returns filed with the IRS (e.g., for payment of arbitrage rebate); and - (vi) Copies of all leases, user agreements for use of the financed property (agreements that provide for use of the property for periods longer than 30 days), whether or not the use was within the four walls (e.g., use of the roof of the facility for a cell phone tower). - C. Ongoing Disclosure.
-Under the provisions of SEC Rule 15c2-12 (the "Rule"), underwriters are required to obtain an agreement for ongoing disclosure in connection with the public offering of securities.
+(iv) Records of expenditures and investment receipts (showing timing of expenditure and the object code of the expenditure and in the case of investment, timing of receipt of interest earnings).
+(Maintenance of underlying invoices should not be required provided the records include the date of the expenditure, payee name, payment amount and object code; however, if those documents are maintained as a matter of policy in electronic form, then the State should continue to maintain those records in accordance with this policy);

+(v) Copies of all certificates and returns filed with the IRS (e.g., for payment of arbitrage rebate); and

+(vi) Copies of all leases, user agreements for use of the financed property (agreements that provide for use of the property for periods longer than 30 days), whether or not the use was within the four walls (e.g., use of the roof of the facility for a cell phone tower).

+C. Ongoing Disclosure.
+Under the provisions of the U.S. Securities and Exchange Commission's (SEC) Rule 15c2-12 (the "Rule"), underwriters are required to obtain an agreement for ongoing disclosure in connection with the public offering of securities.
 Unless the State is exempt from compliance with the Rule as a result of certain permitted exemptions, the transcript for each issue will include an undertaking by the State to comply with the Rule.
-The Debt Manager of the State will monitor compliance by the State with its undertakings.
+The Debt Manager of the State will monitor compliance by the State with its undertakings, as well as any regulatory disclosure changes released by the SEC amending the Rule.
 These undertakings may include the requirement for an annual filing of operating and financial information and will include a requirement to file notices of listed "material events."
-For some types of material events (early bond calls), the State's fiscal agent has undertaken the responsibility of filing notice of the applicable material event. - D. Other Notice Requirements.
+For some types of material events (early bond calls), the State's fiscal agent has undertaken the responsibility of filing notice of the applicable material event.

+D. Other Notice Requirements.
 In some instances, the proceedings authorizing the issuance of securities will require the State to file information periodically with other parties, e.g., bond insurers, banks, rating agencies.
 The types of information required to be filed may include (1) budgets, (2) annual financial reports, (3) issuance of additional debt obligations, and (4) amendments to financing documents.
 The Debt Manager of the State will maintain a listing of information filed and monitor compliance with other notice requirements.